 Is it safe to reheat egg-fried rice?

-Yes, you may safely heat boiling rice, fried rice, risottos, egg fried rice, or any other meal including cooked rice, if it was not left at room temperature for more than two hours before being chilled and refrigerated.
+Yes, you may safely heat boiling rice, fried rice, risotto, egg fried rice, or any other meal including cooked rice, if it was not left at room temperature for more than two hours before being chilled and refrigerated.

 How do you reheat fried rice from the fridge?